SIF guidance portal

 Why are there characters I cannot use in file names?

 There are a number of special characters SIF will reject in file names, e.g. "< > { | } * ? [ ]".
-They are known for causing troubles, either because they are control characters with potentially harmful effect on the storage systems, or because they disturb web-use -display.
-We continually evaluate the need to permit further special characters so long as they do no harm either the user interface or the underlying systems.
-You are welcome to contact us, if there is a character you would like us to approve.
+They are known to cause trouble, either because they are control characters, with a potentially harmful effect on the storage systems, or because they disturb web-use -display.
+We continually evaluate the need to permit further special characters, if they do no harm either to the user interface or the underlying systems.
+You are welcome to contact us, if there is a character you would like approved.

 I forgot my password, can I access it or change it?

-Therefore, if you've forgotten your password or if it has expired you should follow the normal procedure or contact AU IT support for help.
+We do, however, permit that you change your password.
+Since the SIF access portal is tied to the central user database, the system uses your normal AU username and password.
+Therefore, if you have forgotten your password or if it has expired, you should follow the normal procedure or contact AU IT support for help.

 I'm getting an error message that my file is too big